zaius/vagrant-listen-server/README.md

 you'll have to be aware of loops created if filesystem notifications are passed back from the guest to the host.

+See the [examples](/examples) section for some implementations.
+Currently there is solely my node based client, but if you're using this in any other languages, please add your client and submit a pull request!

 ## Usage